Best Ashton Cigars by Strength (Mild to Full)

 If you’ve tried Classic and want something with a bit more nuance but still gentle on strength, this is your next stop.
 Ashton’s Aged Maduro uses a naturally fermented Connecticut Broadleaf wrapper that brings dark sugars and depth.

-Profile & Strength
+Profile and Strength

 • Mild-medium body with richer sweetness and spice than Classic.